If you’re planning out your dream garage or building a new house, you might wonder how big a “standard” garage size is.

 In my mind, the bigger garage you can afford, the better.
 Even if you don’t have enough cars to fill it just yet, you’ll have enough space to convert one of the bays into a workshop or extra storage for tools and seasonal items.

 There’s nothing wrong with getting a larger garage than you need.
-I guarantee you’ll find a use for the extra space.
+It’s easier to fill the extra space than it is to find cheap long-term car storage.